-This ooey gooey Praline-Pecan Monkey Bread Using Rhodes Frozen Yeast Rolls is a Southern spin off of a pull aprt bread classic.
+This ooey gooey Praline-Pecan Monkey Bread Using Rhodes Frozen Yeast Rolls is a Southern spin off of a pull apart bread classic.
 Rounds of dough, quartered then coated in melted butter, cinnamon and sugar are then soaked in a buttery praline sauce laced with toasted pecans.
 It’s truly a one-of-a-kind sensation.
 For the lovers of all things gooey these Praline-Pecan Monkey Bread never disappoints.

 Disclosure ~ If a purchase is made using one of the affiliate links on this website we may earn a small commission at no additional cost to you.
 Thank you!